-When either you or your partner has been diagnosed with cancer, you may want to give up work in order to cope with the cancer and its treatment, or to look after your partner.
-If work has been the major focus of your life it can be difficult for you and your partner to adjust to one of you not working.
+If your partner has been diagnosed with cancer, you may want to give up work in order to look after them.
+If work has been the major focus of your life, it can be difficult for you both to adjust to one of you not working.
 If you are both at home all day, it will take time to get used to being with each other all of the time.

-Many people can give you advice on your financial situation.
-Getting some advice early may save you a lot of time and energy.
-You can call theMacmillan Support Line to speak to a benefits adviser.
+You can also speak to one of our Financial Guides, who can advise you on your employment or financial situation.
+Getting advice early on may save you a lot of time and energy.

-You can speak to the social worker at the hospital, your local Jobcentre office and your local Citizens Advice.
-It may help to contact an independent financial adviser, as they can assess your individual situation and recommend the best course of action.
+You could also speak to the social worker at the hospital, your local Jobcentre or Jobs and Benefits office and your local Citizens Advice Bureau.

-Cancer and its treatments often change a person’s role in their family.
-During and after treatment, you may not have the physical energy to do the jobs around the house that you did before.
-Your partner may feel that they have to take on more or adjust to a new role within the household.
+Cancer and its treatments can change a person’s role in their family.
+During and after treatment, you may not have the energy to do the jobs around the house that you did before.
+Your partner may have to take on more or adjust to a new role within the household.

 Relatives, friends and neighbours may lend a hand, and sometimes this can leave you with a sense of not being needed or not having control over your life.
 But it’s helpful to remember that for some people, fulfilling their role as a mum, dad or breadwinner is an important part of their self-esteem.